bencavat/PythonPractice/AutomateTheBoringStuff/chapterNotes.md

   - `Response` object a `status_code` variable you can check against `requests.codes.ok`
   - If request has succeeded, content of page can be found in `text` variable of `Response` object: `myResponseObject.text`
 - **`response.raise_for_status()`**: Checks for any HTTP errors - *best practice: use raise_for_status after response.get() to make sure your download worked*
 - **`response.iter_content(chunk_size)`**: Allows streaming of large content in chunks to avoid excessive memory usage.
 A good default size would be 100,000 bytes.
-Use this in a for loop:
+Use this in a for loop:
 ```
 >>> import requests
 >>> res = requests.get('http://www.gutenberg.org/cache/epub/1112/pg1112.txt')